“You yourselves must strive; the Buddhas only point the way. Those meditative ones who tread the path are released from the bonds of Mara.”

 "When we throw a rock into a river the rock will sink.
 But if we have a boat, the boat can carry hundreds of pounds of rocks and it will not sink.
 The same thing is true with our sorrow and pain.
 If we have a boat, we can carry our pain and sorrow, and we will not sink into the river of suffering.
 And what is that boat?
 That boat is, first of all, the energy of mindfulness that you generate by your practice.
 That boat is also the sangha—the community of practice consisting of brothers and sisters in the dharma.”

 From Friends on the Path: Living Spiritual Communities (2002) What is sangha?
 Thich Nhat Han

 Only when my heart overruled my head and made the decision to join a practice community, did the opportunity present itself.
 Then, of course, the obstacles presented themselves.
 I wobbled.
 I worried.
 I cried.
 I didn’t give up.
 One by one, solutions appeared, and they made me braver.
 Four months into my stay I am inspired by every one of the diverse group of people who live or pass through here.
-Not all are Buddhist (good to know this before you get here).
-Lama Zangmo offers solid guidance, for each one of us.
+Not all are Buddhist and there is not a lot of group practice (good to know this before you get here).
+Lama Zangmo, however, offers solid guidance for each one of us.
 Just ask.
 Growth and learning in her presence are inevitable.
 The boat she steers is stable and it seems this journey is a little sweeter with difficulty (Dulcius ex Asperis).

 Much love and courage,